joelfranke/obstacle-rest/README.md

 # RESTful API

 ## Overview
 This is a RESTful-based API (nodeJS) intended to capture and track real-time event-day results of an obstacle course race submitted to the API via an iOS app.
-The API will capture participant information as well as information related to the participant's attempt on a given obstacle.
+The API will capture information related to the participant's attempt on a given obstacle.

 ## Endpoint
 [API_URL]